Village

 In the past, villages were a usual form of community for societies that practiced subsistence agriculture and also for some non-agricultural societies.
 In Great Britain, a hamlet earned the right to be called a village when it built a church.
 In many cultures, towns and cities were few, with only a small proportion of the population living in them.
 The Industrial Revolution attracted people in larger numbers to work in mills and factories; the concentration of people caused many villages to grow into towns and cities.
 This also enabled specialization of labor and crafts and the development of many trades.
 The trend of urbanization continues but not always in connection with industrialization.
 Historically, homes were situated together for sociability and defence, and land surrounding the living quarters was farmed.
 Traditional fishing villages were based on artisan fishing and located adjacent to fishing grounds.

 In toponomastic terminology, the names of individual villages are called Comonyms (from Ancient Greek κώμη / village and ὄνυμα / name, [cf. ὄνομα]).

 Etymology

 From Middle English village, from Old French village, from Latin villāticus, ultimately from Latin villa (English villa).

-Central and South Asia
+Central Asia and the Indian Subcontinent

 Afghanistan

-In Afghanistan, the village, or deh (Dari/Pashto: ده) is the mid-size settlement type in Afghan society, trumping the United States hamlet or qala (Dari: قلعه, Pashto: کلي), though smaller than the town, or shār (Dari: شهر, Pashto: ښار).
+In Afghanistan, the village, or deh (Dari/Pashto: ده) is a mid-size settlement type in Afghan society, trumping the United States hamlet or qala (Dari: قلعه, Pashto: کلي), though smaller than the town, or shār (Dari: شهر, Pashto: ښار).
 In contrast to the qala, the deh is generally a bigger settlement which includes a commercial area, while the yet larger shār includes governmental buildings and services such as schools of higher education, basic health care, police stations etc.

 Mollösund, an example of a common village in Sweden and the Nordics.